sadegh15khedry/ML-Algorithms-From-Scratch/Linear-Regression/README.md

-# Housing Prices Prediction Using Linear Regression From The Scratch
+# Linear Regression From The Scratch

 ## Introduction